Katherine Hall Page: Awards and honors

-From 1990 to 2010, Page was nominated for six Agatha Awards and won three times.
-Her Agatha wins include the 1990 Best First Novel for The Body in the Belfry and the 2005 Best Novel for The Body in the Snowdrift.
-At the Edgar Awards, Page was nominated for the 1998 Best Juvenile with Christie & Company Down East and 2004 Mary Higgins Clark Award with The Body in the Lighthouse.
+As part of her six Agatha Awards nominations, Page won the Best First Novel category in 1990 with The Body in the Belfry.
+“The Would-Be Widower" received the 2001 Best Short Story award while The Body in the Snowdrift won the Best Novel category in 2005.
+At the Edgar Awards, Page was nominated for the 1998 Best Juvenile award with Christie & Company Down East and the 2004 Mary Higgins Clark Award with The Body in the Lighthouse.
 In 2016, Page was selected to receive a lifetime achievement award at the Malice Domestic convention.
+Hall became a Grand Master during the Edgar Awards held in 2024.

+During the Maine Literary Aeards, The Body in the Wake was nominated for the Book Award for Crime Fiction in 2020.
+The Body in the Web was nominated for this award in 2024.
+Page was chosen as a CrimeMaster by The Maine Writers & Publishers Alliance in 2022.
+During the 2002 Macavity Awards, “The Would-Be Widower" was nominated for the Best Mystery Short Story category.

 Personal life

 Page is married and has one child.